Commissioners take over troubled council

 It comes after spending controls were imposed in February, but the council has since managed to balance its books.

-When the report was issued, the authority had a projected £21.1m overspend for 2017-18.
+When the report was issued the authority had a projected £21.1m overspend for 2017-18.

+It prompted Mr Brokenshire's predecessor Sajid Javid to say he was "minded" to send in the commissioners.

 'Swift action'

-It prompted Mr Brokenshire's predecessor Sajid Javid said he was "minded" to send in the commissioners.

-In a written statement to parliament, Mr Brokenshire said he could not "ignore the scale of the problems facing Northamptonshire".
+In a written statement to Parliament, Mr Brokenshire said he could not "ignore the scale of the problems facing Northamptonshire".

-Mr McArdle is the former chief executive of Lincolnshire County Council and Brian Roberts the former deputy chief executive of Leicestershire County Council.
+Mr McArdle is the former chief executive of Lincolnshire County Council and Mr Roberts was previously deputy chief executive of Leicestershire County Council and an expert in financial management.

 "It is essential residents are able to have faith in their council," Mr Brokenshire said.
 "Particularly in the responsible use of taxpayers' money.